toribasho/OverseerrRequestViaTelegramBot/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the [LICENSE](https://github.com/LetsGoDude/OverseerrRequestViaTelegramBot/blob/main/LICENSE) file for details.

 ---